bardhprenkaj/bardh-prenkaj-resume/content/event/halle2022/index.md

 all_day: false

 authors: [Bardh Prenkaj]
-tags: [anomaly detection, graph neural networks, graph learning, XAI]
+tags: [anomaly detection, deep learning]

 # Is this a featured talk? (true/false)
 featured: true